 Where Your Group Meets Matters!

 Choosing where to you meet can have as much of an impact on your group's overall success as how well you communicate and work together.
 When your group is first formed, be sure to set aside some time to discuss and come to an agreement about where to meet in the future.
 Obviously, convenience has a lot to do with your possible choices.
-However, discussions of where to meet should also focus on identifying a space that's comfortable, easily accessible to everyone, and does not have any distractions, such as, smells of food from nearby, heavy foot traffic, or constant noise,
+However, discussions of where to meet should also focus on identifying a space that's comfortable, easily accessible to everyone, and does not have any distractions, such as, the smell of food from nearby, heavy foot traffic, or constant noise,

 Places that meet all of these conditions are the collaborative workrooms in the East Asian Library of Doheny or the group study spaces in the Lower Computer Commons of Leavey Library or on the second floor of Leavey Library.
 These rooms can seat anywhere from 4 to 10 people and all have dry erase boards and power and network connectivity.
 Most rooms also have large monitors with laptop connections that your group can use to display a presentation, document, spreadsheet, or other information that is the focus of your collaborative work.
 Note that these rooms are very popular, so schedule early and be courteous in promptly cancelling your reservation so others may use the room.

 Bilandzic, Mark and Marcus Foth.
 "Libraries as Coworking Spaces: Understanding User Motivations and Perceived Barriers to Social Learning," Library Hi Tech 31 (2013): 254-273.